 You should have a day bag into which you can fit all of your important items: your passport, your camera, your medication, your jewelry, your credit cards, your smartphone, and any other technology, photography or otherwise valuable equipment.
 Spend good money on this — this is one of my top travel safety tips.

 Never put these items into your general backpack.
 Never put these items into the luggage hold on a bus.
 Never put any of those items into your checked luggage on a plane.
 If you let them out of your sight, there’s a fair chance that they could be taken away from you forever.

 Only Take What You Need and Leave the Rest Locked Up

 There’s no need to go out for a walk in the city with all of your credit cards, your passport, and the equivalent of $500 in cash.
-Take what you need for the day: maybe around $50, tops, and a debit card, and keep the rest locked up in your accommodation.
+Take what you need for the day: maybe around $50, tops, and a backup debit card (don’t have one?
+Get one with Transferwise), and keep the rest locked up in your accommodation.

 Almost every reputable hostel has lockers available for guests.
 Use them if they have them.
 In guesthouses, hotel rooms, or other places that don’t have a locker or safe for you, use a portable safe instead: a slashproof bag you fill with your valuables and lock to a pipe or something else sturdy in the room.
 Here’s a full review on the one I use and love.
 It’s an essential item to travel safely.

 While it doesn’t eliminate the risk 100% (if a professional criminal is determined to rob you, he will rob you), most criminals are opportunistic.
 If you remove the opportunity, they’ll go after someone else who left his or her valuables out in the open, much more easily accessible to them.